-A. Algorithm
+5.1 Algorithm

-We follow a conventional methodology, decomposing the noisecorrupted image into wavelet subbands, computing an estimate of the coefficients of each subband using the FoGSM model as a prior, and then generating the denoised image by applying the inverse wavelet transform to the denoised subbands.
-Since the wavelet transform is linear, we may write $\mathbf{y} = \mathbf{x} + \mathbf{w}$ for a wavelet subband of the noisy image, where \mathbf{x} is the clean wavelet subband and \mathbf{w} is the noise that is added to the subband.
-Note that in an over-complete representation such as steerable pyramid, white Gaussian noise in the image domain is transformed into correlated Gaussian noise, whose covariance can be computed from the basis functions of the transform.
+We follow a conventional methodology, decomposing the noise-corrupted image into multiscale subbands, computing an estimate of the coefficients of each subband using the FoGSM model as a prior, and then generating the denoised image by applying the inverse multiscale transform to the denoised subbands.
+Since the multiscale decomposition is linear, we may write $\mathbf{y} = \mathbf{x} + \mathbf{w}$ for a multiscale subband of the noisy image, where \mathbf{x} is the clean subband and \mathbf{w} is the noise that is added to the subband.
+Note that, in an overcomplete representation such as steerable pyramid, white Gaussian noise in the image domain is transformed into correlated Gaussian noise, whose covariance can be computed from the basis functions of the transform.